SHREWSBURY: The latest crime and arrest reports from borough PD.

 CRIMES

-Report of Harassment in the area of Avenue at the Commons on 12/18/18.
-Victim reports unknown subject made threats via telephone.
-Sgt.
-Tracy Polk investigating.

-Report of Vehicle Theft in the area of Corn Lane on 12/19/18.
-Victim reports unknown subject(s) removed vehicle from driveway.
-Damages totaling $20,000.00.
-Detective Sgt.
-James Ramsey investigating.

-Report of Theft in the area of Broad Street on 12/21/18.
-Victim reports unknown subject(s) removed property.
-Damages totaling $500.00.
+Report of Forgery in the area of Broad Street on 12/31/18.
+Victim reports unknown subject(s) attempted to obtain funds using fraudulent documents.
 Ptl.
-Kyle Ludwig investigating.
+Daniel DeCristofaro investigating.

-Report of Shoplifting in the area of Shrewsbury Avenue on 12/22/18.
-Victim reports unknown subject(s) removed merchandise.
-Damages totaling $105.17.
-Ptl.
-Angel Marrero investigating.

-Report of Criminal Mischief in the area of Willliamsburg Drive on 12/24/18.
-Victim reports unknown subject(s) damaged property.
-Ptl.
-Tyler Fox investigating.

 ARRESTS

+Cheryl M. Waivada, female age 48 of Tinton Falls was arrested on 12/29/18 for Shoplifting in the area of Shrewsbury Avenue by Ptl.
+Joseph Barnicle.

+Brian M. Collins, male age 33 of Roselle was arrested on 12/30/18 for Driving While Intoxicated in the area of Shrewsbury Avenue by Ptl.
+Joseph Barnicle.

-Christopher Rojas-Castillo, male age 21 of Tinton Falls was arrested on 12/18/18 for Possession of Controlled Dangerous Substance in the area of Newman Springs Road by Ptl.
+Roger A. Sanchez-Ascuncion, male age 18 of Long Branch was arrested on 1/3/19 for Possession of Controlled Dangerous Substance in the area of Shrewsbury Avenue by Ptl.
 Kyle Ludwig.

-Glenn A. Macfarlane, male age 59 of Red Bank was arrested on 12/21/18 for Driving While Intoxicated in the area of Broad Street by Sgt.
-Matthew Clark.
+Ryan M. Lilore, male age 29 of Lanoka Harbor was arrested on 1/4/19 for Driving While Intoxicated in the area of Broad Street by Ptl.
+Joseph Barnicle.

-Jecoliah K. Fortune-Obrien, female age 35 of Neptune was arrested on 12/28/18 for Contempt of Court in the area of Sycamore Avenue by Ptl.
-Daniel DeCristofaro.
+Tristan J. Garrity, male age 22 of Sea Bright was arrested on 1/4/19 for Theft by Deception in the area of Broad Street by Ptl.
+Tyler Fox.

 Publisher’s Note: This compilation of crime and arrest reports was provided to redbankgreen by police, and appears here without any changes except for formatting.